cutting-room-floor/Mapresent/README.md

  * System for tracking requests & completions for tile fetches.
 This will help speed up the above.
  * Improve tile caching.
 No real reason to expire remote tiles unless the user wants to do so manually.
  * Experiment with 3D transitions using [WhirlyGlobe MBTiles support](http://code.google.com/p/whirlyglobe/issues/detail?id=1).
 Will require use of local tiles.
- * Allow for points & lines to be added to the presentation screen.
+ * Allow for points, shapes, and other annotations to be added to the presentation screen.
  * Allow embedding of audio, video, and photo media into presentation.
  * Allow dragging of timeline items directly to rearrange.
  * Palette UI for editing fine details of selected timeline item (duration, timing curve, volume, etc.)